VBayesLab/deepGLM/README.md

 Use command **example(deepGLMfit)** to run the example showing how to run *deepGLMpredict* and *deepGLMpredict* on a simulation data

-User can run addition example using script in *demos* folder in the installation directory.
-For example, the installation directory for deepglm in my Window machine is: *D:\Program Files\R\R-3.4.3\R-3.4.3\library\deepglm*
+User can run addition examples using scripts in *demos* folder in the installation directory.
+For example, the installation directory for *deepglm* package in my Window machine is: *D:\Program Files\R\R-3.4.3\R-3.4.3\library\deepglm*

 ### Python Version
 Coming soon...